geomstats package#

 Lead author: Nicolas Guigui.

-These are designed for first order ODE written of a variable x and a time variable t:
+These are designed for first order systems of ODEs written as a spatial variable x and a time variable t:

 \[\frac{dx}{dt} = force(x, t)\]